illinoistech-itm/jhajek/itmo-453/metrics-tutorial/Readme.md

 The main principle is that each Packer `source block` in a build template will have the configuration preset so that each virtual machine instance knows how to register itself with the Consul service upon launch and over the `meta-network firewalld zone` and can communicate with the other registered nodes.

+### Configuring Consul

-Consul is configured via the `shell provisioner`: `post_install_prxmx_update_dns_for_consul_service.sh` under `scripts` > `proxmox` > `core-jammy` to configure systemd-resolved, which is the systemd DNS resolver, to run a local DNS resolver on port 8600 internally (in addition to the normal 53) to listen for specific domain requests.
+* `scripts` > `proxmox` > `core-jammy` > `post_install_prxmx_update_dns_for_consul_service.sh`

+To configure systemd-resolved, which is the systemd DNS resolver, to run a local DNS resolver on port 8600 internally (in addition to the normal 53) to listen for specific domain requests.
 Consul will then forward any requests to *.service.consul to port 8600.
 This port is open on the `meta-network firewalld zone` for all nodes and runs the Gossip protocol.
 The name implies, like real life, each node gossips to each other based on your domain name.
 This way each node knows who they are, and can resolve any known name to an IP via Consul on the `meta-network`

 The hostnames that appear in the Proxmox Consol are defined in the `main.tf` resource block, in the remote-exec section, the line: